webplatform/docs/apis/css-regions/Region/getRegionFlowRanges/index.md

 standardization_status: 'W3C Working Draft'
 summary: 'Returns a series of Range objects that represent the fragments of DOM content that currently flow into the region.'
 tags:
+  - API_Object_Methods
-  0: API
+  - API
-  1: Object
-  2: Methods
-  4: CSS
+  - CSS
-  5: CSS-Regions
+  - CSS-Regions
 uri: apis/css-regions/Region/getRegionFlowRanges

 ---